Skip to content

 Two examples are the host_identifier (for swarm or multi-host setups) and the action_result_message of container actions.

-This info is included in the notification title by default, but if if you use a title_template it is up to you to include it in the notification by using the template fields {host_identifier} and {action_result_message}.
+This info is included in the notification title by default, but if you use a title_template it is up to you to include it.
+You can use {% if %} to only show these fields when they are actually present, see below.

 Always Available Template Fields